Tsurugajo Castle 鶴ヶ城

 From Tokyo, take the JR Tohoku Shinkansen to Koriyama and then change trains to Aizu-Wakamatsu Station.
 From there, you can walk or cycle to the castle, or take a bus to Tsurugajo Kitaguchi bus stop.

-While the castle has been rebuilt, the garden's walls and moats are original
+While the castle has been rebuilt, its walls and moats are still extant

 A beautiful backdrop for photos